 Major structures acquired include the Alfond/Averill School building, the Alfond Recreation Center, Moody Memorial Chapel, and numerous smaller structures.

 KVCC also acquired the former Good Will-Hinckley farm - a 120-acre property that has now been revitalized and is central to new farm-to-table programs in sustainable agriculture, culinary arts, and food science.

-The campus took a huge step forward in the fall of 2013 as KVCC broke ground on a new, 16,500 square-foot classroom and laboratory building that will be completed during the 2014 fall semester.
-It will be the first new building on the campus and has been named the KVCC Center for Science and Agriculture.
+The campus took a huge step forward in the fall of 2013 as KVCC broke ground on a new, 16,500 square-foot classroom and laboratory building that was completed during the 2014 fall semester.
+It is the first new building on the campus and has been named the KVCC Center for Science and Agriculture.

-The building will contain classrooms, faculty offices, laboratories, a computer lab, an auditorium, a student lounge and informal learning space.
+The building contains classrooms, faculty offices, laboratories, a computer lab, an auditorium, a student lounge and informal learning space.
 This new structure is central to KVCC’s transition to a two-campus college.